nickcounts/phonicdb/Design Document.md

 ### What problem is it solving

-It is very difficult to tell what words are accessible to a student who only knows a subset of the English phoneme/grapheme combinations.
+It is very difficult to tell what words are accessible to a student who only knows a subset of the English Phoneme/Grapheme Combinations.
 This makes the evaluating "best path" for a teaching sequence extremely difficult.

 It is also difficult to gauge "progress" towards literacy, assuming mastery of the phoneme/grapheme combinations they have been taught.
 How can you determine "coverage" of the language, and how do you define coverage?
 What constitutes 100% coverage?
 Are there different reasonbable standards?